What Is Peroneal Tendinosis?

 The vast majority of peroneal tendinosis cases will heal without surgery.
 This is because it is an overuse injury and can heal with rest.
 If there is significant pain, wearing a CAM walker boot for several weeks is a good idea.
 If there is no tenderness

 with walking, an ankle brace might be the next best step.
-You should limit how much you are walking or are on their feet until the pain improves.
+You should limit how much you are walking or standing until the pain improves.
 This usually takes several weeks.
 After this period you can resume training, but very slowly

 and based on pain.
 For patients with hindfoot varus, an orthotic that tilts the ankle to the opposite side may help relieve pressure on the tendons.
 It is important to talk to your doctor about changing your training.
 This includes using new shoes for running or cross-training instead.
 Physical therapy also is